Texas Board Certified & Super Lawyers for 15 Years Running

 While some fires are caused by natural disasters such as lightning strikes,

 the vast majority begin with human error.
-These can result malfunctioning
+These can result in malfunctioning

 pieces of equipment such as space heaters or the improper handling of